Email/Postal Rules of Play

 - A player who withdraws from all CCLA games for any reason other than illness, documented by a physician's statement (if the Tournament Director so requests), or who forfeits more than one game for any reason, will not be permitted to enter any new events for one year from the withdrawal or forfeit, unless he posts a $25.00 cash bond.
 Such a bond shall be credited back to the player's account if one calendar year elapses without any additional withdrawals or forfeits, but if either of these occurs, the bond is forfeited to CCLA.
 Any player who forfeits such a bond, and wishes to enter new events, shall have to post a $50.00 bond, subject to the same conditions above, for a refund.
 Any player who forfeits two such bonds shall be automatically and irrevocably barred from CCLA play and his membership terminated.

-- WARNING!
-CCLA Bylaw VII requires current membership in CCLA at all times.
+- CCLA Bylaw VII requires current membership in CCLA at all times.
 Failure to renew membership within 90 days of the expiration date is grounds for termination of membership, which results in forfeiture of all CCLA games in progress and any prizes or advancements earned.
+The renewal date for all memberships is printed on every mailing label of the Chess Correspondent magazine and email text for electronic memberships.

-- In The Chess Correspondent announcement of each event, the Tournament Director will state the number of players that will form a round one section, the prizes that will be awarded for each round, what qualifications are needed to advance to subsequent rounds (if any,) the deadline for entry and the entry fee per section.
-All tournaments with specific start dates will be advertised in The Chess Correspondent two months (issues) prior to the entry deadline.
+- In The Chess Correspondent and CCLA website announcement of each event, the Tournament Director will state the number of players that will form a round one section, the prizes that will be awarded for each round, what qualifications are needed to advance to subsequent rounds (if any,) the deadline for entry and the entry fee per section.
+All tournaments with specific start dates will be advertised in The Chess Correspondent and CCLA website a minimum of two months (issues) prior to the entry deadline.

 - The number of players in any one section of a semi-final or a final round will depend on the number of winners in preliminary rounds, and such sections will be established by the Tournament Director.